EmmanuelKD/EmmanuelKD/README.md

 - 👋 Hi, I’m @EmmanuelKD
 - 👀 I’m interested in Java,Javascript,Dart(Flutter),C#(.net),C++
 - 🌱 I’m currently learning Design Patterns
-- 💞️ I’m looking to collaborate on any project that  Make sense
+- 💞️ I’m looking to collaborate on any project that is challangeing
 - 📫 How to reach me on skype at https://join.skype.com/invite/IgdeRifJtgLA

 <!---